jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 ## The Mental Healthcare Crisis

 When I was still relatively young, my mother lost control of her car when it hit a patch of ice two days before Christmas.
 Her car spun off the road, her seat collapsed, and she experienced a traumatic brain injury.
 She survived but she never recovered even to the point of recognizing my sister and me.
-She required full-time care for the rest of her life and it devastated my family.
+She required full-time care for the rest of her life.

 ---